 Hit the Gym: At age 50, we have about 20% less muscle mass than we did at age 20.
 Incorporating strength training into workout plans is another way to fight muscle loss.
 One should focus on exercises with lighter weights and higher reputations to re efficiently exercise muscle groups.
 People over the age of 65 still need to get their heart rates up for 30 minutes a day.
 In order to do that safely, engage with light cardio activities like walking and swimming.

 Here at South Coast Post Acute, we are by your side through every step of your post acute journey.
-With caring and qualified staff, we can support you with all of your physical goals.
+With caring and qualified staff, we can support you with all of your weight loss goals.
 Please do not hesitate to contact us for more information.

 Real People.
 Remarkable Care.
 South Coast Post Acute.